Linear growth of quantum circuit complexity

 \emph{Main result: Linear growth of complexity in random quantum circuits.} Our main result is a lower bound on the complexities of random unitaries and states.
 The bound holds with unit probability.

-\begin{restatable}[Linear growth of complexity]{theorem}{lineargrowth} Let $U$ denote a unitary implemented by a random quantum circuit in an architecture formed from $T = R/L$ causal slices of $L$ gates each.
+\begin{restatable}[Linear growth of complexity]{theorem}{lineargrowth} Let $U$ denote a unitary implemented by a random quantum circuit in an architecture formed by concatenating $T$ blocks of $\new{\leq} L$ gates each, each block containing a backwards light cone.
 The unitary's circuit complexity is lower-bounded as

-with unit probability, until the number of gates grows to $T = R/L \geq 4^n-1$.
-The same bound holds for $\compState(U|0^n\rangle)$, until $T = R/L\geq 2^{n+1}-1$. \end{restatable}
+with unit probability, until the number of gates grows to $T \geq 4^n-1$.
+The same bound holds for $\compState(U|0^n\rangle)$, until $T \geq 2^{n+1}-1$. \end{restatable}

-The theorem governs all architectures formed from causal slices.
+The theorem governs all architectures that contain enough backwards light cones.
 The brickwork architecture forms a familiar special case.
-Let us choose for a brickwork's causal slice to contain $2n$ time slices, or $2n$ of the columns in Fig.~\ref{figure:brickwork}(b).
-Each causal slice contains $L = n(n-1)$ gates (in the absence of periodic boundary conditions), yielding the lower bound $\compU(U)\geq \frac{R}{9n(n-1)}-\frac{n}{3} \, .$ Another familiar example is the staircase architecture.
-A staircase's causal slices can have the least $L$ possible, $n-1$, which yields the strongest bound.
+Let us choose for a brickwork's blocks to contain $2n$ of the columns in Fig.~\ref{figure:brickwork}(b).
+Each block contains $L = n(n-1)$ gates (in the absence of periodic boundary conditions), yielding the lower bound $\compU(U)\geq \frac{R}{9n(n-1)}-\frac{n}{3} \, .$ Another familiar example is the staircase architecture.
+A staircase's blocks can have the least $L$ possible, $n-1$, which yields the strongest bound.